 A good start is to follow the Norwegian Labor Inspection Authority’s standards for climate and air quality in the workplace.
 Then you should check how good the air quality is to determine if you need to take further action.

 - Hire a company to perform the measurements for you.
 Eg. the research institute NILU offers measurements and assessments of the indoor climate-adapted to different types of buildings.
 From the measurements, you get a detailed analysis of the air quality.
 They give you information on everything, from NO2, O3, sulfur dioxide (SO2) and particles to volatile organic compounds (VOCs), formaldehyde, organic acids, ammonia and various climate parameters.

-- Buy an air quality meter.
-For example, Airthings has products for both individuals and companies that measure air quality.
-They can help you get information about radon, humidity, CO2, oxygen content, airborne dust, temperature, VOC and air pressure.
+- Measure your air quality.
+ClevAir use Airthings sensors to measure air quality.
+Through the ClevAir Dashboard you get an overview of radon, humidity, CO2, oxygen content, airborne dust, temperature, VOC and air pressure.